ajaila/ajaila/README.md

 Ajaila: Generated table CoolThings successfully!
 ```

-Now we have table `CoolThings` (with columns item, produced, cost, quantity), which will be described in the next paragraph.
+Now we have the table `CoolThings` (with columns item, produced, cost, quantity), which will be described in the next paragraph.

-After the table is created we can move further.
+After the table is created, we can move further.
 Our new challenge is to create selector (called `ItemsExtractor`), but it's not a hard nut to crack.

 ```
 ~/DEMOS/SuperProject$ ajaila g selector ItemsExtractor file:items.csv table:CoolThings